-As our second Film, Music and Archive Lab Week gets underway in October 2018, writer and broadcaster Matthew Sweet gives us his thoughts on film's unique position as a gateway into a world of incredible and sometimes challenging contemporary music.
+Writer and broadcaster Matthew Sweet gives us his thoughts on film's unique position as a gateway into a world of incredible, and sometimes challenging, contemporary music.

 Our culture is in the grip of a secret musical passion.
 Secret even to itself.
 Each week, millions of ordinary Britons go to a dark place, sometimes on the edge of town, sometimes in the middle of the city, and surrender to pleasures they might find hard to name.
 Avant-garde electronica.
 Seat-vibrating minimalist drones.
 Huge, grand orchestral melodies that prove the nineteenth-century romantic tradition is thriving in the twenty-first.
 And sometimes they do this while watching Scarlett Johansson eviscerate unsuspecting Scotsmen, or Tom Cruise crash a helicopter into a Kashmiri mountain.
 Whether we acknowledge it or not, the movies make contemporary music lovers of us all.